bernardoosthuizen/uol-finalProject/readme.md

 ## Description
 This project is the culmination of a university course, exploring the feasibility of, designing the interface and development of the Social Tasker concept.
 Social Tasker is a gamified task management platform that aims to build a strong sense of community around productivity and collaboration.
 The feasibility analysis outlined in this report examines the platform's design, technical architecture, and development plan to ensure successful and timely delivery.

+## Project Report
+This assignment required a written report be created to document the reseach, design and development of the project.
+It will be available in the repo once done.

 ## Installation

 NOTE: Running this project won't work without the relevant API keys.
 Get in touch [here](mailto:bernard.oosthuizen@gmail.com) if you would like to try this on your local machine or have a look at the [links](#other-links) to see how to run the project.